beamzer/M5StickC_Nixie_tube_Clock/README.md

 - Save the example "vfd_35x67_8".c

 ### Hardware components
-The [M5Stick-C]() is a device with multiple components as processor, sensors, interrupters and LED.
+The [M5Stick-C](https://m5stack.com/products/stick-c) is a device with multiple components as processor, battery, sensors, switches (3) and two LEDs (on Red LED and an InfraRed LED.
 The processor features are:

 |   |   |
 |---|---|